abodinagdat16/star2d-tools/README.md

 # star2d-tools
-Build tools for exporting game in star2d engine as a apk
+Build tools for building game using java for star2d game engine